chadwickbureau/chadwick/doc/chapter1.rst

 -------------------------

 This field is T if the batter is a pinch-hitter, and F if he is not.
-Note that if a player enters the game as a pinch-hitter, and then bats again in the same inning because his team bats around, this field will be F for the player's second plate appearance.
+If a player enters the game as a pinch-hitter, and then bats again in the same inning because his team bats around, this field will be F for the player's second plate appearance.
 To